Web Developer

 People make the hiring calls, and they care who they will end up working beside.
 Interviews test skills fine, but they are weaker at reading why you want the job.
 The team is trying to tell whether this is just another interview round for you, or whether you truly want to be with them.
 They want to feel chosen.

 Relax, no one wants a love letter.
-The bar is simply proving you cared enough to do your research, that you have analyzed the role and understand what it demands, and that you can justify why you fit.
+The bar is just showing you cared enough to look into them, that you studied the role and understand what it demands, and that you can make your case for the fit.

 The writing method for Web Developer cover letters